 Market your efforts with patient health in mind.

-It’s also important to come up with a marketing strategy for your direct-to-employer services.
+It’s also important to come up with a marketing strategy to get employers on board with population health.
 For example, if you offer free wellness screenings to employees, it could inspire those individuals to start thinking about their health and seek out additional services—or even encourage them to make positive lifestyle changes on their own.
-The team at Johnson’s practice found success with marketing their direct-to-employer services in a number of ways, such as:
+Another PPS 2017 panelist, Holly Johnson, PT, DPT, Cert.
+MDT and her team found success with marketing their direct-to-employer services in several ways, such as:

 - hosting free “Workers Compensation Symposiums” at different clinic locations,